-The basic definition of commercial cleaning means they clean places such as the following.
+The basic definition of cleaning for a commercial cleaning client means they clean places such as the following:

 What Kind of Equipment do They Use?

-It also means they employ a cleaning crew who have the qualifications to use specialized tools for cleaning commercial buildings.
+It also means they employ a cleaning crew who have the qualifications to use specialized tools and cleaning supplies for cleaning commercial buildings.
 Some of those tools may include the following.

-Although commercial cleaners use the equipment mentioned above, you will still see them using standard cleaning tools and methods similar to residential cleaners.
-See our list below of common tools and products that you will find in a residential cleaners arsenal.
+Although commercial cleaners use the equipment mentioned above, you will still see them using standard cleaning tools and cleaning specification methods similar to residential cleaners.
+See our list below of common tools and janitorial supplies that you will find in a residential cleaners’ arsenal.

 What Surfaces do they Clean?

 A commercial cleaning company typically goes beyond cleaning just floors and tabletop surfaces.
-They may even clean your vent grates, tech equipment, and more.
+For a commercial client, they may even clean your air duct, vent grates, tech equipment, and more.
 Any place they feel a germ may be residing, they will clean.

 They Also Have Green Cleaning Product Options